frequency-chain/docs/pages/glossary.md

 (see below).

 * `Account ID` — A public key that could be a Token Account and/or associated with an MSA.
-Account IDs (aka public keys) may only be associated with one MSA and that association is immutable.
+Account IDs (aka public keys) may only be associated with one MSA.

 ### 1. Token Account
 Token accounts are accounts that hold the token used on Frequency.
 Token accounts